bengarrett/retrotxtjs/README.md

 #### RetrotxtJS location

 RetrotxtJS expects all assets to maintain the same relative directory structure found in `dist/`.
 However, you may place these directories (`css/`, `font/`, `js/`) in any subdirectory you wish.
-So instead of putting these directories in the webserver root, you could store them in the subdirectory `lib/retrotxt/` and update the script element as so:
+So instead of putting these in the webserver root, you could store them in the subdirectory `/lib/retrotxt/` and update the script element as so:

 ```html
 <script defer src="/lib/retrotxt/js/retrotxt-init.js">